OneFolderApp/OneFolder/prompt.md

 Notes for day 4:
 We are getting very close, now we just need to sync with the other sessions.

 In the same loop as the dump of the db, we now have to first check the other `uuid`'s databases, and merge them with ours.
+Like iterating over every folder under the `database` folder (exept ours).

+This would require creating a new function to marge the data, and not use the restore database function.

+I was checking JSDocs, and I like it, let's use it from now on (don't add it if the function doesn't have it, but for every new function yes).